 Opera has recently switched to Chromium as its base but it has been available on Linux way before that.
 Switching to Chromium has ensured though that the browser company will not have to work hard on maintaining code for different platforms and focus on their browser instead.

 Vivaldi has since its inception been built on top of Chromium.
 It’s a popular alternative to Google Chrome but not nearly as popular as Firefox or Opera.
 Vivaldi is built around the idea of providing as much control to the user as possible.

 You’ll get a glimpse of this right when you first launch the browser after installation.
 It lets you choose where and how you want the tabs to appear and apply any color themes to the browser interface that you prefer.

-Being an open source software also gives it the advantage of a huge developer pool.
+Being an open-source software also gives it the advantage of a huge developer pool.
 Basically, anyone can contribute to the project.
 In order to make things easier for those developers, LibreOffice supports extensions.
 Therefore, if there is something you think it needs, look around maybe you’ll find an extension that adds the feature/function you need.
-It’s available for all the three major desktop operating systems, including Linux.
+It’s available for all three major desktop operating systems, including Linux.

 4. VLC Media Player

 The omnipresent media player is, of course, also available on Linux.
 In fact, you’ll find VLC Media Player directly in the Software Center on Ubuntu and many other Linux distributions.

 VLC Media Player, very much like Linux itself, is open-source and completely free.
 From podcasts, playing your music library, enjoying videos in almost any format, to converting formats, VLC can seemingly do everything.
 It even runs on Raspberry Pi!
 It would be a real shock if it wasn’t available on Linux.